 Howard Petrick presented his first solo performance at The Marsh Theater in December 2007.
 He has studied with David Ford, Ann Randolph, James Donlon and Leonard Pitt.
 His show, Harold, the story of a boy who wanted to be a violinist, but his Polish immigrant father gets him accordion lessons instead has been performed at The Monday Night Marsh, Tell It On Tuesday and FronteraFest 2009 in Austin, Texas.

-Petrick’s current work Breaking Rank!, is an autobiographical piece about his experiences speaking out and organizing against the Vietnam War while in the US Army.
+Petrick’s Breaking Rank!, is an autobiographical piece about his experiences speaking out and organizing against the Vietnam War while in the US Army in 1966-68.
 It was workshopped as Rambo: The Missing Years.
 He has performed at FronteraFest, The Marsh, Words First, City Solo, The San Francisco Theater Festival, the Boulder, Chicago, Winnipeg, Victoria and Vancouver Fringe Festivals, The Fresno Rogue Festival, Austin’s FronteraFest, The Marsh and The Marsh Berkeley.

 Mr. Petrick holds a BFA in Filmmaking from the San Francisco Art Institute.
 He produced and directed the award-winning documentary film about the McCarthy Era, The Case of the Legless Veteran: James Kutcher (1981).
 His interest in civil liberties also led him to produce and direct Refugee the story of Salvadoran refugees arriving and settling in San Francisco, CA. And This is no Granada about the contra war in Nicaragua.
 Mr. Petrick also served as a producer on the Emmy award-winning documentary Before Stonewall.
 He has received funding awards from The National Endowment for the Humanities, National Endowment for the Arts, Corporation for Public Broadcasting, the New York State Arts Council as well as private foundations.